The Emergence of Male Leadership in Competitive EnvironmentsCoauthor(s): Pedro Rey-Biel, Paola Sapienza, Luigi Zingales.

 Source: Journal of Economic Behavior & Organization

 Reuben, Ernesto, Pedro Rey-Biel, Paola Sapienza, and Luigi Zingales.
 "The Emergence of Male Leadership in Competitive Environments."
-Journal of Economic Behavior & Organization 83 (January 2012): 111-117.
+Journal of Economic Behavior & Organization 83, no. 1 (June 2012): 111-117.